How to Add Social Media Icons to an Email Signature

 The YouTube algorithm is smart enough to "watch" and "listen" to your videos.
 What happens in the video itself is a powerful SEO signal.
 You need to optimize the content to capture attention and send the right contextual clues.

 Audience retention is everything.
 The algorithm pays close attention to the "Viewed vs. Swiped Away" metric.
-If people are consistently swiping away from your Short in the first couple of seconds, its reach will be killed.
+If people are consistently swiping away from your Short in the first couple of seconds, its reach will be limited.
 Your hook must immediately promise value or pique curiosity.
+To understand how well your Shorts are performing, you should regularly analyze YouTube Shorts performance.

 Examples of great hooks: